Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 - The default network interface (`UDPNetworkInterface`) does not enable address reuse anymore.
 This means `NetworkDriver.Bind` will now always fail if something else is listening on the same port, even if that something else is bound to a wildcard address and we are trying to bind to a specific one.
 - Added: `NetworkDriverIdentifierParameter` struct and `NetworkSettings.WithDriverIdentifierParameters()` method that can be use to identify the NetworkDriver instances with a custom label.
 Currently this method serves no purpose, but might be used in future releases to make debugging easier.
 - The `InitialEventQueueSize`, `InvalidConnectionId`, and `DriverDataStreamSize` fields were removed from `NetworkParameterConstants`.
 They all served no purpose anymore.
-- If using Relay, it is now possible to call `Connect` without an endpoint (the endpoint would be ignored anyway).
+- If using Relay, it's now possible to call `Connect` without an endpoint (the endpoint would be ignored anyway).
 This extension to `NetworkDriver` is provided in the `Unity.Networking.Transport.Relay` namespace.
 - The `RelayServerData.HMAC` field is now internal.
 There was no use to this being available publicly.
 - The deprecated constructor for `RelayServerData` that was taking strings for the allocation ID, connection data, and key has been completely removed.
 - The deprecated `RelayServerData.ComputeNewNonce` method has also been removed.
 One can provide a custom nonce using the "low level" constructor of `RelayServerData`.
 Other constructors will select a new one automatically.